 - You have an effective employee referral program in place

 If you aren’t sure which path is best, schedule a discovery call today with our seasoned recruiting professionals.
 The 4 Corner team is on standby to help you find the best option for your unique hiring need.

 Sample Interview Questions

-- Can you describe a time you prepared for a disciplinary hearing?
+- Could you describe a time when you had to balance conflicting interests in a negotiation?

 - If there are conflicting provisions in contracts, what steps should you take to ensure that both parties are treated fairly and equally?